The Secrets of Generating Art Ideas

 RELATED LINKS:

-to generate creative ideas for artwork and to foster social skills
+Conversation Game for creative ideas for artwork & foster social skills

 A lesson on getting ideas by attending directly to the work as it happens

-A lesson that uses the art material's own qualities to find ideas
+A lesson that uses the art material's own qualities to find idea

 I invite readers to send me their ways to generate new ideas.
 Let me know if I may share and if you wish to be credited.